iranjith4/coronaRateMe/README.md

 local androidPackageName = "com.womistudios.dashingdots.aphone"
 ```

-Note : Currently working on the image to have rounded square by default.
-Until you can use the rounded rectangle image itself.
+Note : Please use an image on minimum with 120 x 120 with corner Radius.

 ##How to Use